-Last year, a client from Zhejiang excitedly told me he had found a revolutionary Berliner Weisse beer.
-However, during declaration, the customs officer held the ingredient list and asked: Malt content is less than 50%, why not classify it as a beverage?
+Last year, a Zhejiang client excitedly told me about a revolutionary Berliner Weisse beer.
+During declaration, customs officers questioned: Malt content is below 50%, why not classify it as a beverage?
 This case reminds us:Product selection must first consider HS codes.

 A century-old brewery in Munich once experiencedHACCP system certificationresulting in a full container of beer being detained at Shanghai Port.
 Essential documents for importing German beer include: